gabtoschi/gabtoschi.github.io/content/en/blog/review/born-of-bread.md

 # Flavors in quantity, not intensity

 What I did wasn't fair: **Born of Bread is NOT ONLY a rehash of a 2000 game.** There is so much original ideas and concepts here, mixed together with the intention of creating a mechanic identity for the game.
 But if you use all the seasoning you have in your kitchen, it's not guaranteed to create a powerful flavor.
+If nothing stands out, your food will be a little bland.

 A good example is how you can personalize the character's builds, including attacks.
 In the original Paper Mario, it was really simple: Mario can get new abilities by badges, and the partners finding special blocks in the overworld.
 It's straight to the point, and cannot offer a lot of strategies if we can be honest.